Looking for the short answer? See our FAQ on "How often to change the air filter".

 When To Change Your Air Filters

 Most filters have a timeline printed on the packaging.
 It may instruct "Lasts up to 3 months" or "Change filter every 90 days".
 Pay attention at the store and you should see that some are meant to only last one month, while other manufacturers (like Honeywell) have produced media air cleaners with filters meant to be swapped once every 6-12 months.
-The industry standard seems to be once every three months for most higher quality filters, but we have a rule of thumb that we recommend our friends and family to go by.
+The industry standard seems to be once every three months for most higher quality filters, but we have a rule of thumb that we recommend our friends, and family to go by.
 If the filter is dirty, change it!
 A dirty air filter can add or cause damage to pricey components, like your compressor, so it's best to change it out more often than to let it go.
 If you want to listen to the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
-Also note that your filter manufacturer might have a different recommendation from your HVAC equipment manufacturer.
+Also note that your filter manufacturer might have a different recommendation from your HVAC system manufacturer.

 Determining how often to change your air filters hinges on several factors: